MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/gestures/pan.md

 }
 ```

-This class can be wrapped around a user interface element so that the pan gesture will drag the wrapped user interface element.
+This class can be wrapped around a user interface element so that the gesture will pan the wrapped user interface element.
 The following XAML code example shows the `PanContainer` wrapping an [`Image`](xref:Xamarin.Forms.Image) element:

 ```xaml
 <ContentPage xmlns="http://xamarin.com/schemas/2014/forms"